nubenetes/awesome-kubernetes/docs/rancher.md

 * [edgelab 🌟 (with k3s)](https://github.com/digitalrebar/edgelab) Materials to build and deploy a simple Edge Lab for demonstration, training and development
 * [github.com/erebe/personal-server: Personal server configuration with k3s 🌟](https://github.com/erebe/personal-server) This document is going to describe how I manage my personal server in 2020.
 * [dev.to: All about k3s - Lightweight Kubernetes 🌟](https://dev.to/abhinavd26/all-about-k3s-lightweight-kubernetes-3ell)
+* [gabrieltanner.org: Setting up a HA Kubernetes cluster using K3S](https://gabrieltanner.org/blog/ha-kubernetes-cluster-using-k3s) In this article, you will set up your own high availability K3S cluster and create a basic Kubernetes deployment.
+The tutorial will show how to set up all the resources manually and you will learn how to automate it with the official Ansible script.

 ### K3S Use Cases
 - [K3S Use Cases](https://www.youtube.com/watch?v=2LNxGVS81mE):